 The aftermath of the 2007-2016 decade of crises has sparked academic interest in the role that negativity plays in electoral politics (i.e. Affective Polarisation/Negative Partisanship) against the background of increasingly polarised party systems and dealigned electorates.
 My research aims to further our understanding of emerging patterns in partisan politics in Europe.

-My PhD dissertation is entitled “The mobilising effect of Positive and Negative Partisanship in conditions of multidimensional elite polarisation in Europe between 1989-2024” and completion is expected in Summer 2025.
+My PhD dissertation is entitled “The mobilising effect of Positive and Negative Partisanship in conditions of multidimensional elite polarisation in Europe between 1989-2024” and completion is expected in January 2026

-During my PhD, I was fortunate to gain immensely satisfying teaching experience, including as module leader and lecturer in courses related to comparative European politics and European studies.
+During my PhD, I was fortunate to be offered teaching roles, including as module leader and lecturer in courses related to comparative European politics and European studies.

 Download my CV here.